gogins/csound-extended/playpen/README.md

 You must download or build two shared libraries in this repository.
 These shared libraries are:

-1.  `CsoundThreaded`, a native Python module generated from `csound.i` by the SWIG program.
+1.  `CsoundThreaded`, a native Python module that is generated from `csound.i` by the SWIG program.
 This provides a simplified implementation of the native Csound API that can be used from Python.
 2.  `libjsc_csound.so`, a native loadable module (providing the same simplified Csound API) that can be used by the JavaScriptCore engine in the playpen's embedded WebKit2 browser.